ilikeorangutans/blog/content/posts/test-driven-development.md

 ## Blindly Following The TDD Approach

 The way TDD was introduced to me was something like this: "_just write tests for all methods and ideally you write the tests first_".
-Now, oftentimes this might have been worded differently, but at the end of the day that was my take-away.
+Oftentimes this might have been worded differently, but at the end of the day that was my take-away.
 Kind of makes sense.
 Write a test for all the methods, so you make sure your algorithm works the way you want it to.

 Now we're starting a new project and we think "_this time I'll do it right_".
 We create new tests and classes and add a